we-ai/stream-Firestore-to-BigQuery/Readme.md

 #### Adjust settings in `settings.js` file

-Check the `settings.js` file for any necessary configurations, such as target dataset name, buffer dataset nae, error and warning table names, collection names to be tracked.
+Check the `settings.js` file for any necessary configurations, such as target dataset name, buffer dataset name, error and warning table names, collection names to be tracked.

 #### Adjust table schemas in `tableSchemas.js` file